hkhetawat/QArithmetic/README.md

 Ripple carry add

-+ *Source*: Vedral, V., Barenco, A., & Ekert, A. (1996).
+> *Source*: Vedral, V., Barenco, A., & Ekert, A. (1996).
 Quantum networks for elementary arithmetic operations.
 Physical Review A, 54(1), 147.

 QFT-based sub

 Ripple carry sub

+> *Source*: The subtracters are based on using the adders together with the subtraction/bit negation equivalence.
-+ *Source*: Draper, T. G., Kutin, S. A., Rains, E. M., & Svore, K. M. (2004).
+> Draper, T. G., Kutin, S. A., Rains, E. M., & Svore, K. M. (2004).
 A logarithmic-depth quantum carry-lookahead adder. arXiv preprint quant-ph/0406142.

 Sub-and-swap